pactus-project/pactus.org/website/_i18n/en/user-guides/run-pactus-docker/index.md

 docker stop pactus
 ```

-This command gracefully stops the "pactus-testnet" container.
+This command gracefully stops the "pactus" container.

 **Start the container:**